dhcai21/RVHaplo/README.md

 ####
 ##### Possible problems
 `'../lib/libcrypto.1.0.0.dylib' (no such file) when using samtools`<BR/>
-You can use the command "ln -s your_conda/rvhaplo/lib/libcrypto.your_exisiting_version.dylib your_conda/rvhaplo/lib/libcrypto.1.0.0.dylib".
+You can use the command `ln -s your_conda/rvhaplo/lib/libcrypto.your_exisiting_version.dylib your_conda/rvhaplo/lib/libcrypto.1.0.0.dylib`.

 ## Usage
 #### Initialization